 Current demand for pig, chicken and egg products can only be met by factory farming.
 Put simply, factory farming exists because too many animal products are being eaten.

 Factory farming is a term used to describe the intensive farming of animals in a system that is designed to maximise output, while minimising costs.
-It involves raising large numbers of animals of the same species (for example, ‘broiler’ chickens, battery hens and pigs) in confined and intensive environments (sheds, pens, crates/stalls, cages or pools/sea pens for salmon and trout factory farms), with very limited space per animal in order to maximise production.
+It involves raising large numbers of animals of the same species (for example, ‘broiler’ chickens, battery hens and pigs) in confined and intensive environments (sheds, pens, crates/stalls, cages or pools/sea pens for salmon and trout factory farms), with very limited space per animal.

 The aim of factory farms is to produce the maximum number of animals at the lowest possible cost (facilities and workers) and maintenance to farmers.